jianlgler/Statistics/hw_07/README.md

 $$

 The Lebesgue integral may then be defined by adding up the areas of these horizontal slabs.
+Lebesgue's theory defines integrals for a class of functions called measurable functions: we start with a measure space $(E, X, μ)$ where $E$ is a set, $X$ is a $σ$-algebra of subsets of $E$, and $μ$ is a (non-negative) measure on $E$ defined on the sets of $X$.
+In the mathematical theory of probability, we confine our study to a probability measure μ, which satisfies $μ(E) = 1$, relations between measure theory and probability can be found in previous homeworks.

 [1]: StackExchange, Lebesque Integral Basics: https://math.stackexchange.com/questions/7436/lebesgue-integral-basics